-This five-day hiking trip explores the beautiful northern section of the Cotswold Way with a series of short walks across rolling green countryside, the region’s famous steep slope, and through pretty market towns and villages.
+This five-day hiking trip explores the beautiful northern section of the Cotswold Way with a series of short walks across rolling green countryside, the region’s famous escarpment and through pretty market towns and villages.
 Relax, take it slow, and revel in the English rural idyll.

-You’ll explore a landscape that was once the economic powerhouse of medieval England – thanks to the valuable fleece of its native Cotswold sheep – and stroll through farmland and woodland that inspired 19th-century writers and artists.
-Today the landscape is protected but still bustles with walkers eager to explore its pathways and experience the local food, drink, arts, and crafts.
+You’ll explore a landscape that was once the economic powerhouse of medieval England – thanks to the valuable fleeces of its native Cotswold sheep – and stroll through farmland and woodland that inspired 19th century writers and artists.
+Today the landscape is protected but still bustles with walkers eager to explore its pathways and experience the local food, drink, arts and crafts.

 The icons below highlight the distance, difficulty and theme of this itinerary.

 History / Food & Drink